benogle/benogle.github.com/about.markdown

 keywords: Ben Ogle, Easel
 ---

-Ben is a compulsive creator.
-He has way more ideas than he does time to pursue them.
+I'm a bit of a compulsive creator.
+I usually have way more ideas than I do time to pursue them.
 Are they good ideas?
 Only time will tell.
-Generally, he makes businessey things, an exception being this epic website.
-But he secretly wishes he was a designer, musician, or artist so he could create beauty that makes you emote.

-Ben is a co-founder of [Easel.io](http://easel.io).
-He does design and writes the code for Easel's drawing interface.
+I currently work on [Atom](http://atom.io) at [GitHub](http://github.com).
+Nearly everyting I do is in the open and visible on my [GitHub page](http://github.com/benogle).

+Previously, I was a Founder of [Easel.io](http://easel.io), which was acquired by GitHub at the end of 2013.
+I designed and wrote Easel's drawing interface.

-You can <a href="mailto:human@benogle.com">email him</a>.
+You can <a href="mailto:human@benogle.com">email me</a>.